 Protective orders are primarily associated with criminal family violence allegations, and as such, are created with the intent to protect individuals from abuse or continued contact that could lead to abuse.
 Orders of protection demand that an alleged abuser stop harassing, stalking, threatening, or physically assaulting a victim, and can encompass a victim’s family or others living in the victim’s household.
 Generally, there is a requirement that the alleged abuser stay at least 500 feet away from the residence of the alleged victim or any other location deemed reasonable by the judge to be placed in the protective order.

 What Does Each Type of Order Contain in Texas?

 Texas Family Code defines restraining orders as either a Temporary Restraining Order (TRO) or an Injunction.
 They contain general language, and can be lengthy, with provisions ranging from limited contact and visitation orders to preventing use of certain joint resources and ordering child or spousal support payments.
 In either case, the documents must describe, in detail, what act or acts need to be restrained so the court can legally issue one.

 Within protective orders, there is much more variance in how these documents are drawn up.
-If a protective order is created as a result of a domestic violence arrest, the typical time frame for enforcement of the protective order is a minimum of 30 – 90 days.
+If a protective order is created because of a domestic violence arrest, the typical time frame for enforcement of the protective order is a minimum of 30 – 90 days.
 In other words, a protective order can be created by operation of law if a domestic violence allegation leads to an arrest.

 Protective Order details can vary depending upon the judge’s discretion.
-Examples include: a) length of time order remains valid and enforceable, b) how criminal offenses will be addressed, c) and alterations fitting exactly the type of protection being sought reflecting specific cases, for instance.
+Examples include a) length of time order remains valid and enforceable, b) how criminal offenses will be addressed, c) and alterations fitting exactly the type of protection being sought reflecting specific cases, for instance.
 In many cases, the victim is not required to be present, and in some, a judge does not even need a request for the order to be drawn up.